Skip to main content

 Here’s another consideration: is it important to try to reduce your impact on the environment?
 Then you might want to consider some alternative options and make your funeral a bit more green.

 People who choose the green route might opt out of the embalming process altogether, or request the funeral home to only use formaldehyde-free products.
-Biodegradable caskets or urns might be an option.5
+Biodegradable caskets or urns might be an option.

-If you want to be buried, there are also at least 10 states that have "green cemeteries" — which are considered natural burial grounds and don’t allow the use of outer burial containers or toxic chemicals.
+If you want to be buried, there are also at least 10 states that have "green cemeteries" — which are considered natural burial grounds and don’t allow the use of vaults, nonbiodegradable caskets, or toxic embalming chemicals.
 Rather than traditional grave markers, rocks or natural markers are used, or the burial locations are marked using GPS coordinates.
-The first green cemetery in the United States opened in 1998 and there are now more than 60 operating.6
+The first green cemetery in the United States opened in 1998 in South Carolina and there are now green cemeteries operating in more than 10 states.5

 Funeral or memorial service payment considerations — should you pre-pay?